 Continuing the naval theme, visit Liberty Station naval training station.
-Reborn as an arts district, the Spanish colonial-style buildings all open on to the enormous central lawn that was the parade grounds.
+Reborn as an arts district, the Spanish colonial-style buildings all open onto the enormous central lawn that was once the parade grounds.
 You can easily spend a day here.

 Taste your way around the trendy Liberty Public Market or grab a meal or a drink from one of the many vendors and sit down to enjoy it on the patio before strolling through this 100-acre space that has been re-purposed as artist studios, dance studios, galleries, museums, office space, restaurants and even a brewery.
 There is a real buzz here.

-A highlight of was the Japanese Americans & The Impact of Internment exhibition at the New Americans Museum and, believe it or not, the Quilt Museum.
-These are not your gran’s handiworks, they are full-fledged works of art.
-The first Friday of the month Liberty Station (5-9 pm) features open studios, performances.
+A highlight was the Japanese Americans & The Impact of Internment exhibition at the New Americans Museum and, believe it or not, the Quilt Museum.
+These are not your gran’s handiworks; they are full-fledged works of art.
+The first Friday of the month, Liberty Station (5-9 p.m.) features open studio performances.

 Where We Stayed